 This section establishes who the entities exchanging information are.
 Any third (3rd) parties should be included here as well.
 This can include coworkers, organizations, freelancers, or any other person or group who may be authorized to learn the information.

-A general statement that specifies that if any provision of the agreement is unenforceable or does not apply to the situation in which the agreement is being used, the inapplicable provision does not affect the validity of the rest of the agreement.
+A general statement indicating that if any provision of the agreement is unenforceable or inapplicable, it does not affect the validity of the remaining agreement.

 Signatures of the Parties